kauri-io/Content/go-ethereum-guides/write-basic-quiz-dapp-in-go/write-basic-quiz-dapp-in-go.md

 We'll start writing our Go DApp by initializing a connection to the Rinkeby network, using the Infura.io gateway endpoint that we [set up earlier](#set-up-rinkeby-testnet-endpoint-on-infuraio).

-In the project directory, create a new `main.go` file and add the following code:
+In the project root directory, create a new `main.go` file and add the following code:

 ```go
 package main